Germany: Jewish musician files lawsuit against hotel over antisemitism claim | DW | 08.10.2021

 Gil Ofarim, a German Jewish singer who said he was told to take off his Star of David pendant in order to be served at a hotel in the eastern German city of Leipzig, is planning on taking legal action against the hotel, his management said on Friday.

-The singer shared a video on social media on Tuesday in which he alleged that a worker at the hotel told him to take of his Star of David pendant before being allowed to check in.
+The singer shared a video on social media on Tuesday in which he said a worker at the hotel told him to take off his Star of David pendant before being allowed to check in.

 The video sparked outrage across Germany and among Jewish groups.

-The employee who is the subject of Ofarim's accusation has denied the singer's version of events and has brought charges against him for libel and threatening behavior due to the threatening messages they have since received over social media.
+The employee who is the subject of Ofarim's accusation has denied the singer's version of events and has brought charges against the singer for libel and threatening behavior because of the threatening messages he has since received over social media.

 The hotel worker described the incident "in a clearly different way from the comments of the artist," Leipzig police spokesman Olaf Hoppe said.